Collaborative Learning Center- Worcester

 The CLC provides free academic assistance to all Becker College students.

-Simply email your paper in .doc format to firstname.lastname@example.org.
-A writing specialist will review your paper using the track changes feature in Microsoft Office 2010, and will email it back to you with suggestions within two to three business days of receipt.
+Simply email your paper in .doc format to email@example.com.
+A writing specialist will review your paper using the track changes feature in Microsoft Office 2010.
+Upon submission of your paper, please contact the CLC for an appointment to retrieve your paper and discuss any edits.
 The specialist may offer grammatical suggestions (such as tips on punctuation, verb tense, spelling, and sentence structure) and format corrections, as well as provide recommendations on the general flow and relevance of the paper.
-Students are encouraged to schedule an in-person tutoring appointment for follow-up as needed.

 Comments made on your paper are simply suggestions for your review.
 When submitting your paper, it is important to let us know the specifics of your assignment requirements in order for us to better serve you.